**Note: This article was originally published on July 8, 2020. It was last updated on May 15, 2023.

-Perhaps one of the biggest concerns is that many kratom products are completely unregulated.
+Perhaps one of the biggest concerns is that many kratom products are entirely unregulated.
 Anyone can sell anything on the internet.
-Buyers who don’t have access to laboratories to test their purchases would essentially be ingesting what they hope is kratom based on the promises of the seller.
+Buyers who don’t have access to laboratories to test their purchases would essentially be ingesting what they hope is kratom based on the seller’s promises.
 And indeed, a 2016 study found that many “kratom” products actually contained far higher opioid levels than kratom leaves would have naturally.
-This of course means that at least some of the commercially available kratom products are likely tainted if they are even made from kratom at all.
+This, of course, means that at least some of the commercially available kratom products are likely tainted, if they are even made from kratom at all.

-Even with verifiably untainted kratom, the potential for negative side effects is steep.
+Even with verifiably untainted kratom, the potential for adverse side effects is steep.

 Though kratom is known for its calming and pain-relieving properties, it can also cause any or all of the following:

 - Addiction and withdrawal symptoms

 It’s worth noting that the FDA found 44 deaths in 2017 related to kratom use.
 A 2019 CDC report indicated over 90 deaths caused by kratom.
 While many people claim that kratom-related deaths only happen in combination with other substances, some of those substances are things that the average person wouldn’t think twice about taking.
 For example, some of the listed interactions include caffeine, alcohol, cough syrup, and diphenhydramine, the antihistamine in Benadryl, and other common allergy medications.

 The potential for interactions could be even higher when kratom is combined with other withdrawal medications.
 In at least one case, kratom alongside modafinil was likely the cause of a seizure in a patient who had never experienced seizures before.

 Is it Wise to Use Kratom for Opiate Withdrawal?

 No. There are no kratom or kratom-derived products that the Food and Drug Administration has approved.
 In other words, the substance has not been adequately tested for short and long-term health effects and associated risks.